-Leesa McBroom was one of three candidates for the 2007 Sinclair School of Nursing, University of Missouri-Columbia, Ph.D.
-Award for Overall Performance.
+Leesa McBroom is one of three candidates for the 2007 Sinclair School of Nursing, University of Missouri-Columbia, PhD Award for Overall Performance.

-Nancy Crigger received honorary recognition for her personal commitment to service and her work with the Brigada de Salud from the Municipal Puerto Cortes, Honduras.
+Nancy Crigger received honorary recognition for her personal commitment for service and her work with the Brigada de Salud from the Municipal Puerto Cortes, Honduras.

-Crigger was also asked to be a sentinel reader for EB Nursing, BMJ Publication Group, Health Information Research Unit, McMasters University, and has been asked to serve on the Ethics Advisory Council for the community health record (electronic health information) exchange project of the newly formed nonprofit Healthe MidAmerica, KC, MO.
+Nancy Crigger has been asked to serve on the Ethics Advisory Council for the community health record (electronic health information) exchange project of the newly formed nonprofit Healthe MidAmerica, KC, MO.

 McEwen, M., Baird, M., & Gallegos, G. (2007).
 Health-illness transitions of Mexican immigrant women with diabetes, Family & Community Health, 30 (3), 201-212.